Kyle-Amaral/quickplot/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of quickplot is to produce a quick plot of two numerical vairables.
+The goal of quickplot is to produce a quick plot of two numeric variables.
+Three parameters are required; data, x, and y.
 The graph that is produced places the x parameter on the x-axis, and the y parameter on the y-axis.
 These variables are determined based on the dataframe that is defined as the data parameter.

 ## Installation